ICYMI: Our Top 10 Blog Posts of 2020December 23, 2020

 This year, you’ve probably been too busy spinning thirty plates in the air to keep up with all the information your favorite blogs were sharing—so this week, we’ve collected 10 of our top posts from 2020 in one convenient place.
 Articles with great information you might have missed.
 Articles that directly addressed the complicated challenges of the past year.
 Articles with timeless tips and guidelines you’ll want to bookmark for the future.
 They’ll be here waiting whenever you have the time and energy for some brief, helpful professional readings.

 We’ll be taking a short hiatus for the rest of December and part of January to recharge and develop new content.
 But we’ll be back in 2021 with more guest posts from the experts, more roundups of free resources, more thought-provoking quotes and helpful tip sheets, and more practical excerpts from new and classic books on inclusive education.
-Is there a topic you’d love to see us address on the Inclusion Lab?
+Is there a topic you’d love to see us address on the blog?
 Please leave a comment below and let us know!

 Top 10 Posts of 2020